 This class is designed to equip you with practical skills that will facilitate teaching success in today's college classrooms.
 Our faculty assert that future scholars must be capable teachers, and thus, P660 is a required course for the degree of PhD in Psychology.
-Ideally P660 will be taken during the 2nd year of the program, and except in extraordinary circumstances, P660 must be taken prior to the P211 laboratory instruction teaching internship.
+Ideally P660 will be taken during the 1st or 2nd year of the program, and P660 must be taken prior to the P211 laboratory instruction teaching internship.